 The Trio of CBD, CBG, and CBN

-All three of these cannabinoids are found in the hemp plant and act in different ways when consumed, either internally or topically.
-These compounds are all produced in the hemp plant and are closely related in terms of molecular structure, and it is not uncommon for CBG to be more evident in hemp plants early on in the flowering cycle with CBD being the dominant compound found in modern-day hemp genetics, and CBN represents a compound formed from decaying CBD or THC within the flower.
+All three of these cannabinoids are found in the hemp plant and different effects when consumed, either internally or topically.
+These compounds are all produced in the hemp plant and are closely related in terms of molecular structure, and it is not uncommon for CBG to be more evident in hemp plants early on in the flowering cycle with CBD being the major cannabinoid compound found in modern-day hemp genetics, and CBN represents a compound formed from decaying CBD or THC within the cannabis plant.

-While much research still needs to be done to fully understand these cannabinoids, there is much evidence that each has its own unique characteristics with corresponding wellness benefits.
+While more clinical trials need to be done to fully understand these cannabinoids, there is much evidence that there are different compounds that have their own unique properties with corresponding health benefits.
 Let’s start out with how we believe each cannabinoid interacts within the human body.

 How do Cannabinoids Work – The Endocannabinoid System (ECS)

 All mammals have an endocannabinoid system (ECS) which in turn is used to distribute cannabinoids throughout the body, which help the body stay in balance (such as to regulate temperature, heart rate, etc..)
 The ECS consists of neurotransmitters throughout the body, called CB1 and CB2 receptors.
-CB1 receptors are found mostly in the brain and the upper parts of the central nervous system while CB2 receptors are scattered throughout the body.
+CB1 receptors are found mostly in the brain and the upper parts of the central nervous system while CB2 receptors are scattered throughout the peripheral nervous system (especially the immune system).

-Each cannabinoid is believed to interact with the ECS in different ways and have many wellness benefits as referenced in a recent scientific research study.
+Each cannabinoid is believed to interact with the ECS in different ways and has many health benefits as referenced in a recent scientific research study.

-CBD – believed to act synergistically with both the CB1 and CB2 receptors.
+CBD – believed to act synergistically with both cannabinoid receptors.

-CBN – believed to attach mostly to the CB1 receptors and has been reported to promote more restful nights of sleep.
+CBN – believed to attach mostly to the CB1 receptors and has been reported to function as a sleep aid.

 THC – believed to attach mostly to the CB1 receptors and to cause a feeling of a “high” amongst users.